Installation and Setup

 Configure Cloud Credentials

-Optionally, for on-demand clusters, Runhouse uses SkyPilot to launch and manage virtual machine instances on your cloud providers.
+For on-demand clusters, Runhouse uses SkyPilot to launch and manage virtual machine instances on your cloud providers, so the credentials must be available to SkyPilot at launch time, which can be configured as below.
 These steps are not necessary when using static clusters that can be accessed with SSH credentials.

 $ sky check